mooreryan/InteinFinder/_docs_src/src/intein-finder-output.md

 - `Working Directory`:
     - The working directory from which the `InteinFinder` executable was run
 	- This is useful if you want to rerun the pipeline using the same config file, as you are allowed to use relative file paths in the config files.
+- `Config`
-- `Config`:  all the options as interpreted from the config file
+  - all the options as interpreted from the config file
+  - There will likely be more config parameters listed here than you included in your config file.
+    - Config files do not require you to specify optional arguments.
+	- But the optional arguments *do* show up in this data structure

 ## Results